nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-7112_Versions/GL-DPPD-7112-A.md

 # Handle raw data which lacks certain replaceable column data

 ## This likely arises as Agilent Feature Extraction (the process that generates the raw data files on OSDR)
-##   gives some user flexibilty in what probe column to ouput
+##   gives some user flexibilty in what probe column to output

 ## Missing ProbeUID "Unique integer for each unique probe in a design"
 ### Source: https://www.agilent.com/cs/library/usermanuals/public/GEN-MAN-G4460-90057.pdf Page 178